99003779/Python_Mini_Project/Readme.md

-The program is a pythonn file.
+The program is a python file.
-Run the code onto a python IDE like pycharm.
+Run the code i.e the src file in the implementation folder onto a python IDE like pycharm.
 Enter the Necessary details which will be asked.
 Press Enter
 Open the Datasheet excel file.